weaveworks/weave/ipam/ipam.md

 where further peers have joined the group and come to a different conclusion.

-The peer that sends the message sets a timeout, and if it does not hear back that someone has allocated some space, then
+The peer that sends the message sets a timeout, and if it does not hear back that someone has allocated some space, then it will re-run the election.

 ## Concurrency